Friends of Trump Sexual Assault Accuser Say She Told Them of Attack in 1990s

-Carol Martin, a former news anchor on WCBS-TV, and Lisa Birnbach, a writer and author of the best-selling book “The Official Preppy Handbook,” said they had opposite reactions when Carroll told them of her alleged encounter with Trump at Bergdorf Goodman.

 Carroll, a feature writer and longtime Elle advice columnist, said that she’d run into Trump at the store and was helping him shop for a gift when he pushed her up against a dressing room wall, unzipped his pants and forced himself on her.
-Carroll said she used her knee to distance herself and got out of the room.

-“I may have tried to hit him with my purse; I don’t know,” she said on the podcast.
+Carroll said she used her knee to distance herself and got out of the room.”I may have tried to hit him with my purse; I don’t know,” she said on the podcast.

 Birnbach said Carroll called her right after the alleged incident, “breathless and laughing.”